-- Organizational process
+- Organizational process.

+Before you start developing an application, you need to decide on the purpose of development.
 There is a big difference between developing a product to validate an idea and using a product as a stepping stone for a full-fledged business.

-Here in Mad Devs, we offer both of these things.
+In Mad Devs, we offer both of these things.
 We can analyze an idea in a variety of scenarios, assemble appropriate prototypes with minimal use of resources, and provide a variety of metrics indicating the real potential of the future product.
 Also, we provide end-to-end development and support of the product.
 As well as each of its stages separately.

 A full-fledged business idea

 If you are determined to create a product that will be competitive in the market, the development team will focus on building a stable and scalable system that will:

 - Handle large numbers of users in the future.

 - Have an enterprise level of stability and security to initially avoid the possibility of critical bugs leading to a bad reputation among users and large financial losses.

 - Be easily understandable by new team members so that the “bus factor” is ruled out and the risks of specialist replacement are minimized.